Can You See Jerusalem’s Holy Sites in One Day?

 The location where Christians believe Jesus braced himself by touching the wall is still accessible today.
 You can see in the photos below how many people have touched the stone wall.

 Just a few hundred yards away is the 6th Station of the Cross.
-Christians believe that at the 6th Station of the Cross, a woman named Veronica comes out of the crowd and offers Jesus her vail to wipe his face.
+Christians believe that at the 6th Station of the Cross, a woman named Veronica comes out of the crowd and offers Jesus her veil to wipe his face.

 Our final stop before reaching the Church of the Holy Sepulchre was the 7th Station of the Cross.
 In this location, Christians believe that Jesus fell for the second time.